-We expect this new rally to be small and friendly, and as usual you will have the freedom to partake in all, some or none of the organised activities as you wish.
-Subject to demand the site and Rally Stewards mayorganise excursions to local places of interest including Gibraltar, and even Morocco for those wishing to travel further afield.
-The local bus stops outside the site entrance allowing motorhomers to get into town for shopping.
+A small and friendly rally, with as usual the freedom to partake in all, some or none of the organised activities as you wish.
+Subject to demand the site and Rally Stewards will organise excursions to local places of interest such as Gibraltar, Seville, Cádiz, Jerez, Andalucía's Pueblos Blancos (white villages), and even Morocco for those wishing to travel further afield.
+The local bus stops outside the site entrance, but the service is limited.

 We recommend that you book your entire rally stay as early as possible.

-Further south than either Tunis or Algiers on Africa’s north coast, Roche is proving popular with members.
+Further south than either Tunis or Algiers on Africa’s north coast, this area has long been popular with members.

 41 miles from Tarifa, the most southerly point of the continent, along Andalucia’s famous ‘Coast of Light’, lies Conil de la Frontera, a much-loved destination for winter campers from the UK and the rest of Europe.
-The welcoming Leal family – father Antonio, with daughter Begoña and son Enrique – and their friendly staff run a well-kept site and are always ready to provide local information, including tickets for trips to Morocco.
+Roche's owning Leal family – father Antonio, with son Enrique and daughter Begoña – and their friendly staff run a welcoming site and are always ready to provide local information.
 Pitches are grassy and flat and you have the option to book either a single (60-70m²) or double (120-140m²) pitch.
-Pitches are mostly long and narrow rather than square, and are separated by trees and shrubs, so it may not be possible to erect an awning (including on double pitches).
-The site management will always try to ensure that there is space for an awning if possible, but on some pitches this can mean that the unit plus awning extends across the full breadth of the pitch.
-The recently refurbished wash block was renovated paying close attention to feedback from the site’s regular campers - the site has even agreed to change the shower doors following requests from members.
-A cosy bar/restaurant serves as the on-site hub of activity, with happy hours and occasional celebrations for special festivals, especially the Romería of San Sebastián (the religious procession and pilgrimage for the local patron saint), held on the Sunday nearest to 20 January subject to the weather.
-The campsite is set on the edge of woodland and close to the coast of this much sought-after area, and while the countryside setting does mean that some animal noise can be heard, one of Roche's big pluses is that both town and beaches quickly are easily reached by a good network of cycle paths, running through the pine forest to the coast.
+Not all, but many pitches are long and narrow and divided by trees and shrubs, so you may not (or only just) be able to erect an awning, even on double pitches.
+A cosy bar/restaurant serves as the on-site hub of activity, with happy hours and occasional celebrations for special festivals, especially the Romería of San Sebastián, the religious procession and pilgrimage for the local patron saint, held on the Sunday nearest to 20 January subject to the weather.
+The campsite is set on the edge of woodland and close to the coast of this much sought-after area, and while the countryside setting does mean that some animal noise can be heard, one of Roche's big pluses is that both town and beaches are quickly and easily reached by a good network of cycle paths, running through the pine forest to the coast.
+Signage and local maps for hese are however almost non-existent, so take a relaxed view and be prepared to explore!
+Roche is best suited to caravans and motorhomes with independent personal transport, which enables you to get the most out of this rewarding region.
 Days out are possible to unspoiled beaches from Conil to Cádiz, and to Seville, Gibraltar, Andalucía’s Pueblos Blancos (white villages) route, the sherry area of Jerez, and the Roman remains of Baelo Claudia complete with an ancient red tuna factory.
 Add all this to the Costa de la Luz’s historic sites of Cádiz and Cape Trafalgar, and you have a winning formula for a winter break.

 - On the edge of woodland, close to the sea and to the town